 1. Picking a Spot for a Stealth Outdoor Grow

 First thing’s first – you’ve got to pick the safest spot for your outdoor grow.

 Initially, you want to inspect any possible grow site at least three times during the week and make sure to make note of any (unwanted) visitors or passers-by.
 Another technique is to thoughtfully leave a twenty-dollar bill in more than one random place around the chosen area.
 Put it somewhere visible yet steady so the wind doesn’t blow it away.
 If your notes are still there upon your return two weeks later, you know that the spot is most probably safe and free of society.

 Change your perspective for a moment and cognitively look into your yard or garden from outside your growing space.
-What you want to do, is walk around outside and ensure that your cannabis plants are not visible from the neighbor’s – or anyone’s view.
+Walk around outside and ensure that your cannabis plants are not able to be seen from the neighbor’s – or anyone’s view.

 – Far from a Visible Path